bartmichu/node-urbackup-server-api/README.md

 The module aims to simplify the integration of UrBackup server management into Node.js applications, making it easier to automate and control backup operations programmatically.

 *Please note that this module is still under active development.
 While most public method signatures are stable, some functionality might be missing or subject to change.
-Always check the CHANGELOG.md file before updating to understand any potential breaking changes.*
+Always check the changelog before updating to understand any potential breaking changes.*

 ## Requirements

 To use this module, ensure you have the following:

-  - Node.js: An Active LTS or Maintenance LTS version (https://nodejs.org/en/about/previous-releases)
+  - An Active LTS or Maintenance LTS version (https://nodejs.org/en/about/previous-releases)
-  - UrBackup Server: A current release of the UrBackup Server
+  - A current release of the UrBackup Server

+## CHANGELOG

+This changelog starts at version `0.20.0` and includes a selection of significant changes.

+### Breaking Changes

+  - 0.30.0
+    - Breaking change of naming in `getActivities()` method: previously, it used the `past` property, which is now renamed to `last`.
+Similarly, the `includePast` parameter has been renamed to `includeLast`.

+### Notable Changes

+  - 0.30.0
+    - Breaking change of naming in `getActivities()` method: previously, it used the `past` property, which is now renamed to `last`.
+Similarly, the `includePast` parameter has been renamed to `includeLast`.
+    - Defaults change for `getActivities()` method: previously, it returned only current activities by default.
+Now, both current and last activities are included.

+  - 0.22.0
+    - Added following methods: `getCurrentActivities()`, `getPastActivities()`, `getMailSettings()`, `getLdapSettings()`.

+  - 0.21.0
+    - Added `getGroupMembers()` method.

+  - 0.20.1
+    - Fixed `getClientAuthKey()` method.
+Previously, due to changes introduced by a UrBackup Server update, it was always returning an empty string.

+  - 0.20.0
+    - Fixed returned type inconsistencies for the following methods: `getClientId()`, `getClientName()`, `getGroupId()`, `getGroupName()`.

 ## Installation